 For most students, LING 1001 and ALDS 1001 fulfil the Humanities requirement, and two terms of a language take care of the Culture and Communication area (if you do not take language courses you can take one credit from any other courses under the breadth area Culture and Communication).
 You only need one more credit in either ‘Social Sciences’ or ‘Science, Engineering, and Design’.
 (Note: you cannot take .5 credit from one and .5 from the other).

 You are subject to the requirements as they were in place at the time when you were admitted to the ALDS program.
 New requirements only apply to new students.
 The principle is that we never move the goal posts in the middle of the game.
+Your audit reflects the requirements that were in place when you were admitted; you should consult your audit for the precise requirements of your program of studies.

 The old LALS course code was split into separate codes: ALDS for Applied Linguistics and Discourse Studies, and LING for (theoretical) Linguistics.
 If you entered the program at a point when LALS still existed, you are subject to the older requirements; the system will match LING and ALDS courses as if they were LALS.